rjankovic/bifabrik/README.md

  - make BI development in Microsoft Fabric easier by providing a fluent API for common ETL tasks
  - reduce repetitive code by setting preferences in config files

-For more detailed info, see the [project page](https://rjankovic.github.io/bifabrik/)
+For info on all the features, see the [project page](https://rjankovic.github.io/bifabrik/)

 ## Quickstart